Skip to content

 zfs-unlock unlock --daemon --interval 60

-Preview actions without sending passphrases:
+Preview actions without sending passphrases (-n is the short form):

 zfs-unlock unlock --dry-run